A night on the Caja del Rio, New Mexico

 - A couple of good restaurants in Santa Fe include Counter Culture (cash only) and Tune Up Cafe.
 Be sure to try out some green chile!

 There are many ways to tweak this ride.
 Riding out from Santa Fe – rather than taking the train to Santa Fe County/NM 599 – would add a further 10 miles.
-This addition would be largely traffic free,if you follow the Rail Trail and the Arroyo Chamisa bike paths, before hopping on various dirt road shortcuts to the airport, followed by a pavement along the Paseo Real.
+This addition would be largely traffic free, if you follow the Rail Trail and the Arroyo Chamisa bike paths, before hopping on various dirt road shortcuts to the airport, followed by a pavement along the Paseo Real.
 This road meets the car park that leads to the petroglyphs, from where you could pick up the route.
-You can find a gpx from the Santa Fe Railyard to the La Cieneguilla Petroglyphs here.
+You can find a GPX file from the Santa Fe Railyard to the La Cieneguilla Petroglyphs here.
+Note that the file includes two ways up to the mesa; directly through the petroglyphs (a short hike a bike) or via a longer, gentler path.

 To shorten the route, keeping to dirt rather than the extremely loose and technical singletrack of the Soda Springs trail, cut through the Twin Hills – as shown by the marker on the GPX file – to connect back with CR 24, without dropping down to the Rio Grande.
 Doing so would actually turn this into a great ride for newbie bikepackers, or even a family loop – especially if you work in a visit to the living museum at Rancho de Las Golondrinas.
 Total distance would then be around 42 miles.